janwilmake/grok-tools/grokthyself/README.md

 # TODO:

 - ✅ Build out POC

-# Add monetization and daily update for premium users

 - ❌ Allow stripeflare as middleware with userID inserted.
 - ✅ Simpler stripe setup with webhook parsing and a payment link with username
 - ✅ Ensure initial scrape works well by ensuring it does NOT time out.
 This can be done using an alarm
 - ✅ After purchase, do follow-up scrape that gets all your data.
 SHOULD NOT FAIL or time out.
 We can do this by keeping track of `synced_from`

-# Misc

-- Fix links and media in the posts,
+- ✅ Fix links and media in the posts
-- Add profile image of author
+- ✅ Surface profile image of author
-- Configuration to make your own AI public (can be checkbox at startup)
+- ✅ Configuration to make your own AI public (also can be checkbox at startup)

-# Main Interactions

-- Make available `/USERNAME/stats` with other indexed people sorted by # of posts: `SELECT author_username, COUNT(*) as post_count FROM posts GROUP BY author_username ORDER BY post_count DESC;`
+- ✅ Make available `/USERNAME/stats` with other indexed people sorted by # of posts: `SELECT author_username, COUNT(*) as post_count FROM posts GROUP BY author_username ORDER BY post_count DESC;`
-- Add this into dashboard with easy click to retrieve all of the user that we have.
+- ✅ Add this into dashboard with easy click to retrieve all of the user that we have.
 This is a nice context for your overlap with someone.

-What's the most valuable?
-I guess a full context over my top N people is super valuable!!!!!
-Also generally, a way to show

-Imagine a chat with janwilmake that knows his top 50 interactions very well, allowing it to use tool of another person context!
+- ✅ Add MCP installation button (installthismcp: link to https://grokthyself.com/{username}/mcp)
+- ✅ Expose the MCP (after login, only allow if username matches)

 # Fix sync